 We seek certified teachers excited about joining and helping develop a new school in the heart of Lisbon.
 With our vision to empower and inspire the young generation for a sustainable world, we seek to provide rigorous educational programs and instill skills and values the young generation will need to be successful in tomorrow’s world of the 21st century.

 Consideration will be given to candidates who:

-• Have training and/or experience with the Common Ground Collaborative, Microsoft Innovative Educator Program, IBPYP approach, Understanding by Design (UbD), or similar innovative programs;
+• Have training and/or experience with the Common Ground Collaborative, Microsoft Innovative Educator Program, IB approach, Understanding by Design (UbD), or similar programs;

 • Use student-centered instructional strategies and activities, including student-developed projects of interest;

-• Are comfortable and adept at integrating technology and digital resources inside and outside the classroom;
+• Are comfortable and adept at integrating technology and digital resources to modify and redefine learning;

 • Value, seek and use student feedback;